 Ethnomusicology is the study of how people make music in different cultural environments around the world.
 We explore diverse musical systems, learning methods, and creative processes in traditional, popular, and art music practices both at home and in more distant locales.
 We try to understand how varying beliefs, values, social issues, politics, and other extra-musical factors influence musical processes and musical meaning.
 We also examine the importance of music and music-making in our lives and in society, both to improve our general understanding and to enable us to have a positive impact in our communities.
-In Transcultural Music Studies, we focus between and beyond national borders and ethnic boundaries.
+We focus within, between and beyond national borders and ethnic boundaries.
 We examine historical and contemporary modes of intercultural contact, conflict, exchange, and sharing, and the resulting flourishing of musical innovations as well as efforts of musical preservation.
 We also explore how expression, communication, and creativity—despite their myriad manifestations—are common needs shared by all humans.

 Students have multiple opportunities to study Ethnomusicology and Transcultural Music Studies in the Institute of Musical Research at the University of Würzburg.

 At the bachelor’s level, all BA students in Musicology and Music Pedagogy take the class Introduction to Ethnomusicology as part of their core curriculum.
 All undergraduate students in the Institute for Music Research have the opportunity to take numerous elective classes offered by the Ethnomusicology Program (Lehrstuhl), many of which are cross-listed with Musicology modules (for example, in Summer Semester 2018, Ethnomusicology modules were cross-listed with the following Musicology modules: MIK, MUR, SOZ, PER1, PER2, STA1, STA2, STA3, SP2, GLOP, GEG1, GEG2, FIB, HT5, HT8, SP2, HIST1, HIST 2, INT, IK1, IK2, IK3, IK4, HT9).
 See the Course Catalog (Vorlesungsverzeichnis) for current offerings.
 A new BA Minor in Ethnomusicology (60 ECTS) is planned for the future.

 In this two-year (four-semester) program, students develop a strong foundation in ethnomusicological and cultural theories and in ethnographic and qualitative research methods, with an emphasis on enabling and guiding students in conducting their own original fieldwork and contributing to international theoretical discussions.
 Students have the opportunity to explore and deepen their knowledge of multiple world music traditions and examine a variety of socio-musical issues and questions.
 We also emphasize Applied Ethnomusicology and encourage community engagement.
 This program prepares students to pursue advanced academic work in Ethnomusicology as well as more applied work in the public, cultural, and education sectors.